Events

 • MHW

-DRAFT REMEDIATION CONCEPT
+REMEDIATION CONCEPT

 SOUTH EDGE

-The draft remediation concept proposes elevating the site along the southern shoreline.
+The remediation concept proposes elevating the site along the southern shoreline.
 This approach is intended to work with the remedial soil and hardscape capping strategy by lifting the site to accomplish both goals of resilience and remediation.
 The building and at-grade parking will act as a cap.
-At the beach, the draft remediation concept proposes a permeable reactive barrier combined with a thick layer of gravel and sand will act together to contain contaminants below the site’s surface.
+At the beach, the remediation concept proposes a permeable reactive barrier combined with a thick layer of gravel and sand will act together to contain contaminants below the site’s surface.

 South Edge Illustration

-DRAFT REMEDIATION CONCEPT
+REMEDIATION CONCEPT

 FOREST & EASTERN EDGE

-The draft remediation concept proposes that within the forest multiple strategies be deployed based on level of use.
+The remediation concept proposes that within the forest multiple strategies be deployed based on level of use.
 The multimodal path encircling the forest will be elevated and capped with hardscape.
 The meadow pockets, where people can gather at ground level, will be capped with clean soil to prevent contact with residual contaminants.
 The remainder of the forest, permeated by elevated boardwalks, will use an incremental soil capping strategy working with the existing birch forest.
 Until this area reaches a cap depth acceptable for human access it will remain fenced and inaccessible.

 Forest & Eastern Illustration

-DRAFT REMEDIATION CONCEPT
+REMEDIATION CONCEPT

 CEDAR SWAMP & eASTERN EDGE

-The draft remediation concept proposes multiple capping strategies to be deployed across the southern area of the forest as shown below.
+The remediation concept proposes multiple capping strategies to be deployed across the southern area of the forest as shown below.
 Additionally, the newly established Atlantic white cedar swamp will include measures to isolate contaminants beneath each of the swamp features.

 Cedar Swamp Illustration